apaquino/twitch-with-jsonp-vanillaJS/README.md

 * After working with the twitch API, I know graphQL would have downloaded much less data then I actually needed.
 * RelayJS handles pagination better and the Twitch api give unpredictable results.
 * Also, I can't wait when all browsers support ES6/2015.
 String templates and destructuring is so second nature to me now.
+* Opportunities to make functions re-usable and not tightly coupled.
+* Opportunities to make renderRow functions DRY